JuliaAstro/LombScargle.jl/README.md

 License
 -------

-The `LombScargle.jl` package is licensed under the MIT "Expat" License.
+The `LombScargle.jl` package is licensed under the BSD 3-clause "New" or "Revised" License.
 The original author is Mosè Giordano.

-### Acknowledgemets ###
+### Acknowledgemets

-This package greatly benefited from the implementation of the Lomb–Scargle periodogram in Astropy, in particular for the fast method by Press & Rybicki (1989).
+This package adapts the implementation in Astropy of the the fast Lomb–Scargle method by Press & Rybicki (1989).
+We claim no endorsement nor promotion by the Astropy Team.